Uhlan

+Uhlan (/ˈuːlɑːn, ˈjuːlən/; uhlan; Ulan; ulonas; ułan) is a type of light cavalry, primarily armed with a lance.
+The uhlans started as Lithuanian irregular cavalry, that were later also adopted by other countries during the 18th century, including Poland, France, Russia, Prussia, Saxony, and Austria.
+The term "lancer" was often used interchangeably with "uhlan"; the lancer regiments later formed for the British Army were directly inspired by the uhlans of other armies (even though they were never known by that name).

-Uhlans traditionally wore a double-breasted short-tailed jacket with a coloured 'plastron' panel at the front, a coloured sash, and a square-topped Polish lancer cap (rogatywka, also called czapka).
-This cap or cavalry helmet was derived from a traditional design of Polish cap, formalised and stylised for military use.
+Uhlans traditionally wore a double-breasted short-tailed jacket with a coloured plastron panel at the front, a coloured sash, and a square-topped Polish lancer cap (rogatywka, also called czapka).
+This cap or cavalry helmet was derived from a traditional Polish cap design, formalised and stylised for military use.
 Their lances were traditionally topped with a small, swallow-tailed flag (pennon) just below the spearhead.